annabellekiefer/uhi_analysis_klagenfurt/README.md

-UHI Analysis – Klagenfurt
+# UHI Analysis – Klagenfurt
+##Biophysical Parameters for Urban Heat Island Analysis

+###A Comparison of Satellite-Derived LST and Spectral Indices with High-Resolution Thermal Data in Klagenfurt

+###Analysis & Modelling

-This repository contains the R project, R scripts, and resulting visualizations (PNG format) from the Urban Heat Island (UHI) analysis for Klagenfurt.
+This repository contains the **R project**, **R scripts**, and **resulting visualizations** (JPEG format) from the *Urban Heat Island (UHI) analysis for Klagenfurt*.

-Data Sources
+## Data Sources

+- **Landsat data**
-Landsat data: Can be acquired from USGS EarthExplorer under Landsat Collection 2 Level-2.
+  Can be acquired from [USGS EarthExplorer](https://earthexplorer.usgs.gov/) under *Landsat Collection 2 Level-2*.
+  - In this study, **Landsat 9** data was used.
-The acquisition date for this study was August 11, 2024.
+  - The acquisition date for this study was August 11, 2024.

-In this study, Landsat 9 data was used.
+- **High-resolution thermal data**

-High-resolution thermal data: Provided exclusively for this study and cannot be shared due to usage restrictions.
+  Provided exclusively for this study and cannot be shared due to usage restrictions.

-Adaptability
+## Adaptability

 The provided code can be adapted for different cities and spatial scales.
 The only requirements are:

-A shapefile defining the study area extent.
+1. A shapefile defining the study area extent.

-Corresponding Landsat data for the same region.
+2. Corresponding Landsat data for the same region.